davidamichelson/DIV6700/schedule.md

 *Assignments*

 - Before Thursday please help us get to know you by completing the DIV 6700 Student Questionnaire distributed in class on Wednesday.
-- Come to class prepared to discuss this question about 2 Esdras: What can this source tell us about the place of Christianity in the pre-existing conflict between Judaism and Hellenism?
+- Come to class prepared to discuss this question about 2 Esdras: What can this source tell us about how Christianity fit into the pre-existing conflict between Judaism and Hellenism?
 - In class on Thursday, sign up for an appointment to meet with Dr. Michelson in groups of three.

 ## Week 2: Christianity in the Greco-Roman World